stakewise/v3-sdk/src/services/vault/requests/getPositionData/getPositionData.md

 #### Description:

 Fetches the user's position in a vault: stake, minted and boosted osToken, wallet osToken balance and the APY parameters.
-Pass the result as `data` to `getAllocatorPosition` or `getStakerPosition`.
+Pass the result as `data` to `calculateAllocatorPosition` or `calculateStakerPosition`.

 #### Arguments: